 Gwyneth Paltrow Is Auctioning Off Her Iconic 2000 Oscars Dress to Raise Funds For COVID-19

-Gwyneth Paltrow is one of the many celebrities who is finding ways to ways to help support doctors and people in need during to the novel coronavirus (COVID-19) pandemic.
-Gwyneth posted a video on Instagram with the caption, "Joining the #allinchallenge.
-In an effort to focus on organisations providing food assistance, I have joined the #allinchallenge which is raising money for @mealsonwheelsamerica, @nokidhungry, @wckitchen, @feedingamerica and @americasfoodfund.
+Gwyneth Paltrow is one of the many celebrities who are finding ways to help support doctors and people in need during the novel coronavirus (COVID-19) pandemic.
+Gwyneth posted a video on Instagram with the caption, “Joining the #allinchallenge.
+In an effort to focus on organizations providing food assistance, I have joined the #allinchallenge which is raising money for @mealsonwheelsamerica, @nokidhungry, @wckitchen, @feedingamerica and @americasfoodfund.
 I am donating a dress I wore to the Oscars (and that holds great sentimental value!) which I will personally hand to you over a cup of tea or a glass of wine.
 Go to allinchallenge.com to bid as 100% of funds will go to help Americans currently experiencing food insecurity.
 I love you @garyvee for being part of this.
-I now challenge @drewbarrymore @camerondiaz and @lakebell."
+I now challenge @drewbarrymore @camerondiaz and @lakebell.”

 In the video, Gwyneth explained her reasons for choosing to auction this iconic dress.
-"It was a hand-beaded Calvin Klein dress.
+“It was a hand-beaded Calvin Klein dress.
 I wore it to the Oscars the year after I won.
-It's very end-of-the-'90s, which is very back in style now, so I thought it would be a good one to donate."
-At the moment, the current bid is already at $6,250 with the auction ending in 12 days and we're predicting this stunning number will go for a lot more.
-Keep reading to take a look at the video and more images of the Oscars dress ahead.
+It’s very end-of-the-’90s, which is very back in style now, so I thought it would be a good one to donate.”
+At the moment, the current bid is already at $6,250 with the auction ending in 12 days, and we’re predicting this stunning number will go for a lot more.
+Keep reading to take a look at the video and more images of the Oscars dress.